The Modern AI Playbook

 Wiener’s concern was fundamentally about human identity and dignity.
 If workers derive their sense of worth from their role as factory laborers, and automation eliminates those roles, what becomes of their identity?
 This was not merely an economic question about displaced workers finding new employment—it was a deeper psychological and existential challenge.
 Wiener recognized that the transition to an automated economy would require not just retraining programs, but a fundamental reimagining of how humans find meaning and value in a world where machines perform an ever-expanding range of tasks.

-Crucially, Wiener rejected the notion that automation would deliver humanity into a comfortable retirement.
-Instead, he argued:
+Crucially, Wiener rejected the notion that automation would deliver humanity into a comfortable retirement:

 The world of the future will be an even more demanding struggle against the limitations of our intelligence, not a comfortable hammock in which we can lie down to be waited upon by our robot slaves.